Education Program FAQ

 For BC-wide courses, the application process is different.
 All applications received by the deadline are considered and decisions are made based on a set of criteria which is pertinent to the specific course.
 Frequently there are a certain number of spaces allocated by catchment area, for example.
 We try to have our BC wide courses be representative of the BC membership so we take into account equity seeking groups, educational opportunities and components.
 Decisions are made in consultation with Regional Reps, the Regional Education Officer and the Regional Coordinator.
 The Regional Executive Vice-President gives final approval.

-How do I take an online course?
+How do I take a self-paced online education course?

 What if I have other questions?